 Source control and physical distancing (when physical distancing is feasible and will not interfere with provision of care) are recommended for everyone in a healthcare setting.
-Universal use of source control is required for all HCP regardless of their role within the facility.
+Universal use of source control is required for all HCP regardless of their roles within the facility.
 This is particularly important for individuals, regardless of their vaccination status, who live or work in counties with substantial to high community transmission or who have:

-- Not been fully vaccinated - Suspected or confirmed SARS-CoV-2 infection or other respiratory infection (e.g., those with runny nose, cough, sneeze) - Had close contact (residents and visitors) or a higher-risk exposure (HCP) with someone with SARS-CoV-2 infection for 14 days after their exposure, including those residing or working in areas of a healthcare facility experiencing SARS-CoV-2 transmission - Moderate to severe immunocompromise - Otherwise had source control and physical distancing recommended by public health authorities
+• Not been fully vaccinated

+- Suspected or confirmed SARS-CoV-2 infection or other respiratory infection (e.g., individuals with runny nose, cough, sneeze) - Had close contact (residents and visitors) or a higher-risk exposure (HCP) with someone with SARS-CoV-2 infection within the past 14 days.
+This includes those residing or working in areas of a healthcare facility experiencing SARS-CoV-2 transmission - Moderate to severe immunocompromise - Otherwise had source control and physical distancing recommended by public health authorities